RISE-MPIWG/rise_js_client/README.md

     const rise = require('./rise');

 in your js source code.
+You can also use it in the browser directly - in any case, please visit https://rise.mpiwg-berlin.mpg.de/jslib for a more complete, interactive description of this library.

 This will allow you to call RISE-specific functions.